 Citi Bike visual Analysis of Jersey City in September 2017

 New York City doesn't appear to be a very bike riding friendly city at the first glance, nevertheless since 2013, New York has had a bike sharing option: Citi Bike.
 Since then Citi Bike has doubled its fleet to 12.000 bikes and expanded to Brooklyn, Queens and Jersey City (NJ).
-I come from a city with a similar project (Stadtrad) and I was interested to see how Citi Bike is used in New York compared to Hamburg, Germany – my hometown.
+I come from a city with a similar project (Stadtrad) and I was interested to see how Citi Bike is used in New York compared to Hamburg, Germany – my hometown using data.

 The most recent data set available on the website of the NYC DOT is from September 2017 and it covers only rides that started in Jersey City, which I found unfortunate because I was interested in the data for New York City.
 But the data set has about 33.000 rows, a manageable size for the ShinyApp project, while the most recent one for overall New York (August 2017) has almost 2 million.